mrrager15/verus-arcade/README.md

 **Blockchain-native arcade games with proof-of-gameplay on the Verus network.**

 Your VerusID is your account, your save file, and your proof.
-No passwords, no emails — just a gamertag and the blockchain.
+No passwords, no emails — just your identity and the blockchain.

 🌐 **Play now:** [verusarcade.com](https://www.verusarcade.com)

 ---

-> ⚠️ **TESTNET BETA** — This is an early beta running on vrsctest.
+> ⚠️ **TESTNET BETA** — Running on vrsctest.
 Things may break, scores may reset, and features are still being built.
 Play for free, have fun, and please report any bugs!

 ---